 PCP deals are a little more flexible than HP, so part exchanging to a newer model or different brand can be easy.

 The simplest way to part exchange is at the end of your agreement – you can hand the car back and take out a new contract on your next car.

 However, if you want to part-exchange early, that’s possible too.

 Like HP, part exchanging your car while it’s on PCP will involve a settlement fee.
-This will include the value of the car that’s still outstanding, including the final balloon payment needed to purchase the car and interest.
+This will include the car’s value that’s still outstanding, including the final balloon payment needed to purchase the car and interest.

-If the value of your current car is more than the settlement fee, your finance can be settled and anything remaining can go towards the new car.
+If the value of your current car is more than the settlement fee, you can settle your finance, and anything remaining can go towards the new car.

 If the value of your current car is worth less than the settlement fee, you’ll need to make up the difference or add it to your new finance agreement.

 The closer you are to the end of your agreement, the less your settlement fee will be.
 In fact, there could be a point when your car’s value matches the remaining debt, meaning it wouldn’t cost you anything, and you could take out your next PCP deal on the new car.